cornuch/sisepls/README.md

 Partial Least Squares Disriminant Analysis regression (PLS) is often used when there are a lot of explanatory continuous variables, possibly correlated and where the target variable Y is discrete (categorial).Partial Least Squares regression (PLS) is an efficient and optimal regression method based on covariance.

+# Installation and data loadings

+In order to use our package, you should install it from Github.

+library(devtools)

+install_github("cornuch/sisepls")

+Once the package is downloaded and successfully installed, please load it for use.

+library(sisepls)

+Now you can access all available functions of the package.

+To prove it, we will display the documentation of our fit function. you can write in your console: ?fit_pls to see the documentation or:

+help(fit_pls)

-1. Here are the different functionalities of our package that we will present in the following lines:
+Here are the different functionalities of our package that we will present in the following lines:

     train_test_splits:
     fit_pls: